apache/bookkeeper/site/docs/deployment/dcos.md

 * A DC/OS cluster with at least three nodes
 * The [DC/OS CLI tool](https://dcos.io/docs/1.8/usage/cli/install/) installed

-Each node in the cluster must have at least:
+Each node in your DC/OS-managed Mesos cluster must have at least:

 * 1 CPU
 * 1 GB of memory